-The New Levels Tool, Explained
+The Levels Tool, Explained

 Levels is kinda like Curves, with training wheels.
 It lets you adjust the color, contrast, and tonal range of your image.
 If you’ve used levels adjustments before, you probably know the drill.
 If not, don’t be afraid!
 Here’s a quick and easy explainer: